Topic-specific policies

 6. Dynamics and diversity: people, devices and services plus the associated challenges and risks, are varied and changeable.
 The home is a fairly fluid environment.

 Given their number, variety and significance, I believe conventional, structured and systematic information risk management is largely impracticable for domotics: there is way too much to do here!
-In accordance with the risk-based approach that underpins all the ISO27k standards, the standard prioritises some significant information risks, encouraging IoT device and service providers to play their parts - although even that is difficult since they are only providing parts of a complex and dynamic system.
+In accordance with the risk-based approach that underpins all the ISO27k standards, this standard prioritises some significant information risks, encouraging IoT device and service providers to play their parts - although even that is difficult since they are only providing parts of a complex and dynamic system.
 The bigger picture remains of concern.

 < Previous standard ^ Up a level ^ Next standard >

-Copyright © 2024 IsecT LtdContact us re Intellectual Property Rights
+Copyright © 2024 IsecT Ltd. Contact us re Intellectual Property Rights